raniaezzo/RadialBias_pilot1/README.md

 All images (.fig, .bmp, .png,) and eyelink files (.edf) are ignored to git push.

 Data storage: eyetracker PC, Rania local PC & Rania Google Drive

+Data dictionaries in Experiment folder for more details on data and parameter variables saved from experimental code